Santa Maria, Bulacan: Geography

 The Santa Maria River is the 2nd largest river in Bulacan by water volume and the 4th longest.

 A paddy field in Bulac.
 Agriculture remains a major source of income in the municipality.

 Santa Maria lies 30 km north-east of Manila and 21 km away from Malolos City; it is located at the eastern portion of Bulacan.
 The town is bounded to the north by the municipalities of Angat and Pandi; a portion of San Jose del Monte City to the south; Norzagaray and other portions of San Jose del Monte to the east; and the municipalities of Marilao and Bocaue to the west.

 Santa Maria has a land area of about 9092.5 ha.
 The town is generally plain although hilly at the northern portion.
 It has a lone body of water – the Santa Maria River.

 The topography of Santa Maria is generally flat, however, it is becoming hilly towards the north.
 This area covers the barangays of Silangan, Mag-asawang Sapa, Pulong Buhangin and some parts of Balasing with landscape ranging from 8 to 18 percent slope.
 The rest of the barangays have a slope range from level to undulating.

 Most of the barangays in the municipality of Santa Maria have low susceptibility to flooding.
 Those with portion with moderate to high susceptibility to flooding are located along the Santa Maria River and near or adjacent to creeks that are tributaries of the Santa Maria River.

 There are 18 barangays with low susceptibility to flooding in the municipality (Manggahan, Santa Cruz, Cay Pombo, Caysio, Pulong Buhangin, Mag-asawang Sapa, Silangan, Balasing, Parada, Tumana, Mahabang Parang, Bulac, Catmon, San Vicente, Camangyanan, Tabing Bakod, Buenavista and San Gabriel).
 The barangay centers and populated areas in the barangays have low susceptibility to flooding.
 The portions of the barangays usually inundated are the generally low-lying areas and catchment areas of the barangays and near active creeks and rivers.

-Santa Maria was part of the 4th district of Bulacan along with Marilao, Meycauayan, and Obando from 1987 to 2022.
-It was moved to 6th district since 2021 along with neighboring municipalities Angat and Norzagaray.
+Historically, Santa Maria belonged to the Fourth Legislative District of Bulacan from the ratification of the 1987 Constitution until the congressional reapportionment enacted through Republic Act No. 11546.
+Prior to the reapportionment, the district consisted of Santa Maria, Marilao, Meycauayan, and Obando.
+With the establishment of the Sixth Legislative District, Santa Maria was grouped with the municipalities of Angat and Norzagaray, thereby forming a new congressional district designed to enhance legislative representation and accommodate the province's growing population.
+The new district was first represented in the House of Representatives following the 2022 national and local elections.